 - Degree of stakeholder expectation match (i.e. or level of illusion)

-This can translate directly into business failure or success, therefore, too important a subject to leave it to network administration alone.
-The business perspective – or better said the enterprise architecture perspective if you are on the IT side – needs to be considered in order to satisfy the expectations of all stakeholders.
+These characterizations can translate directly into failure or success of such an infrastructure, therefore, too important a subject to leave it to network administration alone.
+The business perspective – or better said the enterprise architecture perspective – needs to be considered in order to satisfy the expectations of all stakeholders.

-DMZ networks exist because of the need to communicate between networks of different trust levels.
-No communication needs, no need to have a DMZ.
+DMZ network zones exist because of the need to communicate between networks of different trust levels.
+No such communication needs, no need to have such a DMZ.

-No connectivity means no risks from connectivity threats (i.e. malware, unauthorized external access, DDoS, data leakage, data destruction, system misuse or sabotage).
+No connectivity means that there are no risks from connectivity threats (i.e. malware, unauthorized external access, DDoS, data leakage, data destruction, system misuse or sabotage).
 Other risks still exist of course, like the risks of a shadow IT network put in place unofficially or data on physical media entering or leaving the premises.
-Putting such risks aside, you are having a very secure environment if there is no communication at all.
+Putting such risks aside, you are having a very secure environment if there is no networked connectivity at all.

 Nevertheless, being so secure makes it also very hard to do any business.
-Opening up the firewall is inevitable and having connectivity inevitably means exposure to external threats.
-The risk level depends on the level of exposure, attack capabilities of the adversary, and the defense capabilities.
-And last but not least on the cost-benefit calculation of both sides (yes, the attacker also thinks in cost-benefit calculation terms).
+Opening up the firewall is inevitable and having connectivity inevitably means exposure to such threats.
+The risk level depends on the level of exposure, attack capabilities of the adversary, defense capabilities, and last but not least on the cost-benefit calculation of both sides (yes, the attacker also thinks in cost-benefit calculation terms).

-Security depends on the implementation scenario and you even might get burned with correct firewall rules.
-Connection establishment and data flow are in some cases independent factors, which depends on protocol capabilities and implemented server behavior.
+Security depends on the implementation scenario and you even might get burned with seemingly correct setup and seemingly correct firewall rules.
+Connection establishment and data flow are in some cases independent factors, which you can only judge if you know protocol capabilities and what is actually implemented as server behavior.